-The Trust has entered into two Warehouse Agreements, one with Centurion Apartment Real Estate Investment Trust, and one with Centurion Asset Management Inc. (the "Warehousers").
+The Trust has entered into a Warehouse Agreement with Centurion Apartment Real Estate Investment Trust (the "Warehouser").

-In each agreement the Warehousers have agreed to fund (purchase) and warehouse certain investments originated by or on behalf of the Trust (the "Warehoused Investments").
-The Warehouse Agreements provide the Trust with a non-committed funding facility to fund investments identified by the Asset Manager, or another related party, on behalf of the Trust and grants the Trust an option to repurchase Warehoused Investments funded (purchased) under the Warehouse Agreements at any time.
-The Warehouse Agreements also provide the Warehousers with an option to sell any Warehoused Investments to the Trust (i) on 180 days prior notice for any Investments that remain in good standing, (ii) immediately within three (3) business days for any Warehoused Investments that have been noted in default or that have otherwise experienced a negative credit or other event, as set out in the Warehouse Agreements, or (iii) on thirty (30) days prior notice where the Trust has provided a notice to terminate the Warehouse Agreements.
+In the agreement the Warehouser has agreed to fund (purchase) and warehouse certain investments originated by or on behalf of the Trust (the "Warehoused Investments").
+The Warehouse Agreement provides the Trust with a non-committed funding facility to fund investments identified by the Asset Manager, or another related party, on behalf of the Trust and grants the Trust an option to repurchase Warehoused Investments funded (purchased) under the Warehouse Agreement at any time.
+The Warehouse Agreement also provide the Warehouser with an option to sell any Warehoused Investments to the Trust (i) on 180 days prior notice for any Investments that remain in good standing, (ii) immediately within three (3) business days for any Warehoused Investments that have been noted in default or that have otherwise experienced a negative credit or other event, as set out in the Warehouse Agreement, or (iii) on thirty (30) days prior notice where the Trust has provided a notice to terminate the Warehouse Agreement.

-For such time as the Warehousers are the beneficial owner of the Warehoused Investments and it is entitled to all related economic benefits.
-Until such time as the Trust has acquired such Warehoused Investments from the Warehousers, the Trust has no rights to such Warehoused Investments, but is fully-exposed to the related downside risks by virtue of the Warehouser's unrestricted option to immediately sell any Warehoused Investments that have been noted in default or that have otherwise experienced a negative credit or other event, as set out in the Warehouse Agreements.
+For such time as the Warehouser is the beneficial owner of the Warehoused Investments and it is entitled to all related economic benefits.
+Until such time as the Trust has acquired such Warehoused Investments from the Warehouser, the Trust has no rights to such Warehoused Investments, but is fully-exposed to the related downside risks by virtue of the Warehouser's unrestricted option to immediately sell any Warehoused Investments that have been noted in default or that have otherwise experienced a negative credit or other event, as set out in the Warehouse Agreement.

-In the event that the Trust purchases a Warehoused Investment from the Warehousers, the purchase price for such Warehoused Investment will be: a) the outstanding principal balance owing to the Warehouser in respect of each Warehoused Investment plus all interest attributable to such interest accrued and unpaid on such Warehoused Investment less (b) the Trust's pro-rata share of the upfront, ongoing and deferred lender fees payable in respect of such Warehoused Investment, if any, to the Warehouser as the beneficial owner of the Warehoused Investment.
+In the event that the Trust purchases a Warehoused Investment from the Warehouser, the purchase price for such Warehoused Investment will be: a) the outstanding principal balance owing to the Warehouser in respect of each Warehoused Investment plus all interest attributable to such interest accrued and unpaid on such Warehoused Investment less (b) the Trust's pro-rata share of the upfront, ongoing and deferred lender fees payable in respect of such Warehoused Investment, if any, to the Warehouser as the beneficial owner of the Warehoused Investment.
 Where the purchased Warehoused provides for the opportunity to share in the profits of the property underlying the Warehoused Mortgage, all such participating rights and profit sharing shall attribute exclusively to the Trust and shall not be included in the purchase price.

-The Warehouse Agreement require that, unless otherwise agreed by the Trust and the Warehouser, the Warehoused Investments funded or purchased by the Warehousers be purchased by the Trust on a "first in, first out" basis.
+The Warehouse Agreement require that, unless otherwise agreed by the Trust and the Warehouser, the Warehoused Investments funded or purchased by the Warehouser be purchased by the Trust on a "first in, first out" basis.
 The "first in, first out" requirement applies collectively to Warehoused Investments.

-The Trust expects to make use of the facility under the Warehouse Agreements to fund investments in order to (i) permit the continuous deployment of capital and (ii) avoid a reduction of returns associated with delays in the deployment of equity capital that needs to be raised to fund mortgage investments.
-The Warehousers are not required to fund (purchase) any mortgage investments pursuant to the Warehouse Agreements and have made no commitments to do so.
+The Trust expects to make use of the facility under the Warehouse Agreement to fund investments in order to (i) permit the continuous deployment of capital and (ii) avoid a reduction of returns associated with delays in the deployment of equity capital that needs to be raised to fund mortgage investments.
+The Warehouser is not required to fund (purchase) any mortgage investments pursuant to the Warehouse Agreement and have made no commitments to do so.

-Any funding decision of the Warehousers is made independent of the Trust by the independent trustees and directors of the Warehousers, provided that the independent trustees and directors of the Warehousers may set parameters pursuant to which such funding decisions are delegated to the Asset Manager (or any successor asset manager of the Warehousers).
+Any funding decision of the Warehouser is made independent of the Trust by the independent trustees and directors of the Warehouser, provided that the independent trustees and directors of the Warehouser may set parameters pursuant to which such funding decisions are delegated to the Asset Manager (or any successor asset manager of the Warehouser).